 Owning a home has always been the American dream.
 There’s just something very satisfying about owning your home sweet home.
 But there’s also something very expensive about it when it comes time to remodeling.

 Installing new floors can be one of the most expensive updates to your home and many people try and stretch their budget by installing their floors themselves.
-While this is a great way to save some money, there are certain bamboo flooring installation guidelines every DIYer should follow to make sure their new bamboo floors are installed properly.
+While this is a great way to save some money, there are certain installation guidelines every DIYer should follow to make sure their new bamboo floors are installed properly.

 Purchased All the Materials You’ll Need